 As the templates in C++ are very expressive they may be used for things other than generic programming.
 One such use is called template metaprogramming, which is a way of pre-evaluating some of the code at compile-time rather than run-time.
 Further discussion here only relates to templates as a method of generic programming.

-This template can be called just like a function:
+This template works with different types, and you can use it just like a regular function:

 The compiler determines by examining the arguments that this is a call to max(int, int) and instantiates a version of the function where the type T is int.

-There are three primary drawbacks to the use of templates.
+There are three primary challenges to the use of templates.

 The template definition assumes that the C++ class T that you hand it must have a nested identifier of some kind called id.
 But id could be a member object of T, in which case you can perform operations on id directly, but you couldn’t create an object of the type id.
 However, that’s exactly what is happening here: the identifier id is being treated as if it were actually a nested type inside T. In the case of class Y, id is in fact a nested type, but (without the typename keyword) the compiler can’t know that when it’s compiling X.